Discover your weaknesses

 Theory vs Practice

 Your IT security may look impressive in the keynote presentation you were given, but it’s no help if it cannot withstand attacks in the real world.
-You need to know that your assets are safe and secure from genuine attacks.
+Furthermore, you need to know that your assets are safe and secure from genuine attacks.

-There are several stages to a typical pen test.
+There are also several stages to a typical pen test.

-First of all, goals for the test, such as systems to be addressed and testing methods, are defined.
+First of all, the main goals for the penetration test, such as what systems are to be addressed and define the best testing methods to be used.
 Next, scanning tools test to see if the target responds to intrusions.

 This usually takes the form of: